PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 But can you say you are a country when, as I just said, major countries, the United States, all of the European Union don't recognize Taiwan as a nation state?
 You don't have a seat at the United Nations.

 ### Audrey Tang:
 Yeah, but we do have a top-level Internet domain.
-So my point here is...
+So my point here is... [laughs]

 ### Zeinab Badawi:
 So you exist as a country only in the digital space.
 Is that what you're saying?